Addiction Displacement: In "My Shiny Friend", Stimpy overcomes his TV addiction. However, he merely replaces that with an addiction to gambling.

 Another example is the ending of "Svën Höek" where, after gruesomely describing how he's going to tear Stimpy and Sven's lips out, then gouge out their eyes, then rip out their arms, Ren simply states he's going to hit them and then they're going to fall.
 Possibly averted because, by that line, the tension is so high, and Ren so calmly angry, that it comes across as the most disturbingly sadistic act.
 Must be how Ren says he's going to look down on them and laugh.

 Art Evolution: The first season was done by a handful of studios, some of which didn't quite "get" Ren and Stimpy's art style.
 Things improved dramatically in season 2 when then-newcomer Rough Draft Studios was hired to do animation.
 Additionally, Carbunkle Cartoons (who did the best work in season 1) was given more to do, showcasing some of the finest visual acting seen on TV in years.
 When Spumco was fired, Games Animation didn't use Carbunkle at all, instead relying heavily on Rough Draft (who admittedly, still did a fine job), as well as adding Mr Big Cartoons in Australia and Toon Us In in LA's Chinatown (Wang Film Productions did a couple of episodes as well).
 The art style got noticeably flatter and more UPA-influenced around this time.
-With Adult Party Cartoon, Spumco returned and the episodes became more detailed than ever.
+With Adult Party Cartoon, Spumco returned and the episodes became more detailed than ever (for the most part).

 Artifact Title: "Fire Dogs 2" has very little to do with the original episode.
 It just starts where "Fire Dogs" ended, then the fireman randomly transforms into Ralph Bakshi (with the man himself doing his voice), then he and Ren & Stimpy hang out together doing everyday things, and their jobs as a fireman and fire dogs are completely forgotten about.